Derandomized Parallel Repetition via Structured PCPs: Decoding PCPs with Linear Structure

+Note that $\psi_{e'}$ is indeed well defined, since the cases in which $\psi_{e'}$ outputs $\bot$ were defined above.

-\paragraph*{The parameters of $G'$}
+\paragraph*{The parameters of $G'$. }

-The size and alphabet of $G'$ are immediate, and the completeness of $G'$ can be established in the same way as in Proposition~\ref{pro:de-bruijn-embedding}.
+The size and alphabet of $G'$ are immediate, and the completeness of $G'$ can be established in the same way as in Proposition~\ref{pro:de-bruijn-embedding} (embedding of constraint graphs on de-Bruijn graphs).
 It can also be verified that $G'$ has smoothness at least $\smooth'=\frac{1}{2\cdot\left|\Lambda\right|}$ using the smoothness criterion (Proposition~\ref{pro:smoothness-criterion}) and a straightforward calculation.

 It remains to analyze the rejection ratio of $G'$.
 Let $\pi'$ be an assignment to $G'$ that minimizes the ratio between the probability that a random edge of $G'$ rejects $\pi'$ (under the decoding distribution) to the decoding error of $G'$ on $\pi'$.
 As in the proof of Proposition~\ref{pro:de-bruijn-embedding}, we may assume that for every vertex $u$ of $\DB$ it holds that $\pi'\left(u\right)_{1,1}=\ldots=\pi'\left(u\right)_{d,1}$, since otherwise we may modify $\pi'$ to such an assignment that satisfies this property without increasing the rejection probability or decreasing the decoding error.
 Let $\pi_{1}$ be the assignment to~$G_{1}$ defined by $\pi_{1}(u)=\pi'\left(u\right)_{1,1}$.
 Let $\varepsilon$ be the decoding error of $G_{1}$ on $\pi_{1}$, and let $x$ be the assignment to $\varphi$ that achieves this decoding error.
 Let $\varepsilon'$ be the decoding error of $G'$ on $\pi'$ with respect to $x$.
 We show that the rejection probability of $G'$ on $\pi'$ is at least $\Omega\left(\smooth'\cdot\rho_{1}\cdot\varepsilon'/\left|\Lambda\right|\cdot m\right)$, and this will yield the required rejection ratio.